 Papaya Playa Project aims to become a zero-carbon-footprint property in the near future.
 We are located in an ecosystem of great natural wealth in Mexico.
 We consider part of our essence to be the care of hundreds of hectares of jungle and the living beings that inhabit it, pass through it, and populate the sea that borders us.
 Papaya Playa Project’s corporate social responsibility was established following the pillars of the business: to use hospitality and creativity as a means to protect nature and generate a positive impact on society.
 We are committed to improving the quality of life of communities facing tough challenges.
 We strive to facilitate livelihood opportunities and socio-cultural development both locally and beyond our geographic or physical reach.

-Papaya Playa Project has contributed to different local and global organizations.
-For one, we work with the Grupo Orígenes De Quintana Roo and the local authorities to create an advanced turtle conservation program through which we take care of hundreds of nests every and see thousands of baby turtles hatch year.
-For one year, we collaborated with the Letras Itinerantes foundation by providing transportation, meals, and lodging to volunteers and performers, bringing books and cultural activities to Mayan communities.
+Papaya Playa Project contributes to a variety of local and global organizations.
+Most recently, we have donated to The Mexican Association to Assist Children with Cancer (AMANC) so they can purchase special needles and oncology treatments.
+We have also donated to Hurakaan, an NGO dedicated to coral reef research.
+We also work with the Grupo Orígenes De Quintana Roo and the local authorities to create an advanced turtle conservation program through which we take care of hundreds of nests and see thousands of baby turtles hatch each year.
+By our latest count, we have released 39,444 baby turtles from our beach during the 5 years of the program.
+We have also collaborated with the Letras Itinerantes foundation by providing transportation, meals, and lodging to volunteers and performers, bringing books and cultural activities to Mayan communities.
 Whenever possible, we source all products used in the hotel locally, and the remainder is purchased from fair-trade Mexican manufacturers.
-And many more.